MicrosoftDocs/power-pages-docs/power-pages-docs/security/create-web-roles.md

 ---
-title: Create web roles in Power Pages
+title: Create and assign web roles
-description: Learn how to create web roles.
+description: Learn how to use web roles to manage permissions on sites you create with Microsoft Power Pages. ms.date: 07/20/2023 ms.topic: how-to
 author: nickdoelman

-ms.topic: conceptual
-ms.custom:
-ms.date: 05/24/2022
 ms.author: ndoelman
 ms.reviewer: kkendrick
 contributors:
     - nickdoelman
     - ProfessorKendrick
+ms.custom: bap-template
 ---

-# Configure web roles
+# Create and assign web roles

-Before you grant authenticated users access to [table permissions](table-permissions.md) or [restricted pages](page-security.md), they must first be assigned to a web role.
+A web role is basically a collection of permissions to the content of your site.
+Before you can grant authenticated users access to [restricted tables](table-permissions.md) or [restricted pages](page-security.md), you need to assign them to a web role.

-Configure and assign web roles using the [Portal Management app](../configure/portal-management-app.md).
+Use the [Portal Management app](../configure/portal-management-app.md) to create and assign web roles.

 1. To access the Portal Management app, navigate to the design studio.